Boiling Water Tap Installation Cost

 Often, single boiling water taps are much smaller than you may think, so some people are surprised when they see them installed.
 It also gives you a great chance to shop around for a cheap deal if you're working on a tight budget.

 Finally, we're going to take a look at the labour costs of installing a boiling water tap.
-The job doesn't take long at all, and a tradesperson will be in and out in 1-2 hours.
+The job doesn't take long at all, and an experienced plumber will be in and out in 1-2 hours.

 However, a lot of tradespeople will have a minimum job price to account for time and travel.
 Usually, this is around £40-£50, but this can fluctuate depending on your whereabouts in the UK you are.